SinRas/tierpsy-tracker/docs/INSTALLATION_DOCKER.md

 [Here](https://docs.docker.com/docker-for-windows/install/) are some very thorough instructions.

 Briefly, download and run the installer from [here](https://desktop.docker.com/win/stable/amd64/Docker%20Desktop%20Installer.exe).
-You can keep the default installation settings are fine, just make sure that Docker is installed in `C:\Program Files\Docker`, and if you're asked to install the "required Windows components for WSL 2" say yes.
+You can keep the default installation settings, just make sure that Docker is installed in `C:\Program Files\Docker`, and if you're asked to install the "required Windows components for WSL 2" say yes.
 Restart the computer when required to do so.